Explore the grounds and the Centennial Flame

 Adding the symbols of Nunavut

-To celebrate Canada’s 150th anniversary of Confederation, we will be adding the symbols of Nunavut to the Centennial Flame.
-In fall 2017, we will begin the work to take apart and rebuild the monument to add a 13th side.
-Nunavut’s coat of arms, territorial flower, and the date it officially joined Canada, April 1, 1999, will be inscribed on the Centennial Flame, joining the other 12 provinces and territories that comprise our Confederation.
-The new structure will be unveiled and the flame relit in December 2017.
+To celebrate Canada’s 150th anniversary of Confederation, the symbols of Nunavut were added to the Centennial Flame.
+In fall 2017, the monument was deconstructed and rebuilt to add a 13th side with Nunavut’s coat of arms, territorial flower, and the date it officially joined Confederation.
+The new structure was unveiled and the flame relit on December 13, 2017.

 Coins for a cause